Texas Flash Flooding: Uncovering the Causes Behind the Devastation

 Warnings about the potential danger had been issued in advance.
 On Wednesday, July 2, the NWS Weather Prediction Center (WPC) noted that scattered flash flooding was possible in western Texas for Thursday and could persist into the following days, including Friday.

-Deadly flooding devastates Texas
+Severe flooding impacts Texas

 The NWS Austin/San Antonio office began issuing flood warnings via X (formerly Twitter) at 12:42 a.m. on July 4.
 These alerts continued throughout the night.
 At 5:23 a.m., the office issued its first “Flash Flood Emergency”, highlighting the severity of the unfolding disaster.